emaverick2001/PersonalPortfolio/src/content/blog/how-did-we-get-here.md

-Matt Pocock, a well-known TypeScript wizard, recently released a [video](https://youtu.be/uiOJ5_7cB4I?si=pdh31CjquqUwUUIy) covering what type props should be for a React component which be either a button or anchor tag.
+Matt Pocock, a well-known TypeScript wizard, recently released a [video](https://youtu.be/uiOJ5_7cB4I?si=pdh31CjquqUwUUIy) covering what type props should be for a React component which can be either a button or anchor tag.
 The video is titled "Rethink your life choices before you do this...", so by the end, his recommendation is to avoid this pattern - just make two separate components.